ΠΛATΩNOΣ ΠOΛITEIA Z' - Plato's Republic Book VII

 Sōkratēs

-"Now behold: along this wall are people carrying things of all sorts above the wall, humanlike statues, but also of animals -- these are of stone and wood and of all sorts of materials constructed; and it is reasonable that some of these bearers are making sounds, while others are silent.
+"Now behold: along this wall are people carrying above the wall all sorts of things, humanlike statues, but also figurines resembling of animals -- these are made of stone, and wood, and of all sorts of materials; and then let us reasonably suppose that some of these people who are carrying these objects are making sounds, while others are silent.

 Glaukōn